 - ‘M’ guns appear to have an extended and rounded mag catch as stock, vs. a normal mag catch for the Gen 5 guns

-- Gen 5 are currently available in black.
+- Gen 5 are currently available in black, FDE, BFG, and gray, although the FDE and gray guns were early Gen 5 with the non beveled frame, and front cutout.
 ‘M’ guns are available in several color molded frames.

 - Black is standard issued to all agents.